Products

 Suitable crop environments

 Hypoaspis are well suited to greenhouse and nursery environments.
 They can also be used in field crops.
 They establish well in a variety of growing media (including soil, potting mixes, perlite, coconut coir and rock wool), provided it is suitably porous and well drained to avoid waterlogging.
-Hypoaspis are active at temperatures as low as 10 °C, however they perform best at 20-30 °C.
+Hypoaspis are active at temperatures as low as 10°C, however they perform best at 20-30°C.

 Recommended release rates

-For Hypoaspis we recommend an initial preventative release at propagation/planting, followed by a second release 2 weeks later.
+We recommend an initial preventative release at propagation/planting, followed by a second release 2 weeks later.

 Release rates will vary depending on the crop and level of infestation.
 The table below provides a guide to preventative release rates.
 Higher rates may be required for curative treatments.
 Contact us for specific recommendations.